-Lufkin Industries Inc. (LUFK), the maker of oil-well pumps that fell to its lowest valuation in almost three years, is shaping up to be a deal target as new drilling techniques fuel a boom in shale-oil production.
+Lufkin Industries Inc. (LUFK:US), the maker of oil-well pumps that fell to its lowest valuation in almost three years, is shaping up to be a deal target as new drilling techniques fuel a boom in shale-oil production.

-The Lufkin, Texas-based company, which lost almost a third of its market value since February after missing profit estimates (LUFK) and reducing forecasts, was valued last month at 10.8 times earnings before interest, taxes, depreciation and amortization, according to data compiled by Bloomberg.
+The Lufkin, Texas-based company, which lost almost a third of its market value since February after missing profit estimates (LUFK:US) and reducing forecasts, was valued last month at 10.8 times earnings before interest, taxes, depreciation and amortization, according to data compiled by Bloomberg.
 That was the cheapest since December 2009, the data show.

 With new technology opening access to oil trapped in shale rock and spurring demand for Lufkin’s pumps, the $1.97 billion company is still projected to post record earnings this year and next.
-Lufkin could attract bids from oil-services firms such as Schlumberger Ltd. (SLB), Halliburton Co. and Baker Hughes Inc. (BHI), according to Citigroup Inc. and Gabelli & Co.
+Lufkin could attract bids from oil-services firms such as Schlumberger Ltd. (SLB:US), Halliburton Co. and Baker Hughes Inc. (BHI:US), according to Citigroup Inc. and Gabelli & Co.
 A takeover could be valued at about $75 a share, a 28 percent premium, Global Hunter Securities LLC said.

 “There is no shortage of suitors,” Eric Mintz, a St. Petersburg, Florida-based fund manager who helps oversee more than $8 billion at Eagle Asset Management Inc., said in a telephone interview.
 Lufkin’s appeal is “their leadership position in an attractive and growing segment of the market.
 There’s clearly a secular growth trend with the tailwinds of oil-shale development.”